ANNI69/ANNI69/README.md

 <h1 align="center">Welcome to My GitHub Profile! 👋</h1>

 <p align="center">
-  I'm Anurag, a passionate developer.
+  I'm Aniruddh, a passionate developer.
 Welcome to my GitHub profile!
 Here, you'll find some of my projects, contributions, and more.
 </p>

 ## 📊 GitHub Stats